apache/shardingsphere/README.md

 Database router.
 Deploy as a stateless server, support MySQL protocol for now.

 * Use standard MySQL protocol, application do not care about whether proxy or real MySQL.
 * Any MySQL command line and UI workbench supported in theoretically.
-(TODO: which tools are tested, at least one version of that tool.)
+MySQL Workbench are fully compatible right now.

 ![Sharding-JDBC-Server Architecture](http://ovfotjrsi.bkt.clouddn.com/server_architecture_en.png)